Last updated: 11/5/14

 - If you stop using the API or we disable your application and/or website, you must delete all Foursquare Data.

 - You must delete all data concerning a user that you receive from the API if the user asks you to do so, and you must provide a simple and easily accessible mechanism for users to make such a request.
 We may require you to delete data you receive from the API if you violate our terms.
 In the event that we do, we will have no liability to you or any other person.

-- Notwithstanding the foregoing, in the event Foursquare (a) ceases to provide the API or its places database through the API or (b) elects to charge for access to the API or its places database, and you elect not to continue to use the API and/or Foursquare's places database because of such charges and you notify Foursquare in writing of the same (each a "Transition Event"), Foursquare hereby allows you to retain the Transition Venue Information (as defined below) for a period of one year after the Transition Event ("Transition Period") while you transition your service and/or website to a different places database.
+- Notwithstanding the foregoing, in the event Foursquare (a) ceases to provide the API or its places database through the API or (b) elects to charge for access to the API or its places database, and you elect not to continue to use the API and/or Foursquare's places database because of such charges and you notify Foursquare in writing of the same (each a "Transition Event"), Foursquare hereby allows you to retain the Transition Venue Information (as defined below) for a period of 3 months after the Transition Event ("Transition Period") while you transition your service and/or website to a different places database.
 If at any time during the Transition Period you transition to a new places database, the license from Foursquare automatically terminates and you must delete any such Transition Venue Information within 30 days after such transition, provided that you may continue to use any Foursquare venue ids.
 For the purposes of this Policy, "Transition Venue Information" means the address, phone number, email address, lat/lng information, url and twitter handle associated with any venue that is included in Foursquare's places database that you accessed prior to the Transition Event.